HSU-HPC/FabMaMiCo/docs/setup-simulations.md

 ## Introduction

-After setting up your remote machine for FabSim3, you can now set up your machine for FabMaMiCo simulations.
+After setting up your remote machine for FabSim3, FabMaMiCo simulations can be set up to be run on the remote machine.

 The plugin's directory structure contains these important files and folders: